 "If I make them feel bad about what they did, they will learn their lesson and what's right and wrong."

-They will feel bad about who they are, they will feel not-accepted and understood.
-And when we feel not accepted, not loved, we don't learn any lesson.
+They will feel bad about who they are, they will feel not-accepted and not understood.
+And when we don't feel accepted or loved, we don't learn ANY KIND of lesson.
 There's no room for learning, when we are under threat or danger.
 We are not in a learning mode.
 We are in a self-protective mode.

 "My child knows really well why he's being punished."

 Your reaction seems disproportional to them.
 They know they did something bad, but they cannot grasp the size of their deed and the impact it has on you.
 If they could talk they would say "It's so unfair!"
-In their own eyes (and remember, it's not the eyes of an adult, but the eyes of a toddler/preschooler/young child), what they did seems normal.
+In their own eyes (and remember, it's not the eyes of an adult, but the eyes of a toddler/preschooler/young child), what they did seems normal (and sometimes it is, if we consider their age and their experience of the real world).
 They would benefit more from somebody explaining to them than from just spanking them, which has no educational (or any other at all) benefit.

 "The physical pain will teach them how to behave."